Undergraduate degrees: BA or BS

 - After these introductory courses, students will add their domain area courses, providing context to their quantitative work.

-- Available domain emphases include: accounting analytics, biology, earth science, economics, geography, linguistics, marketing analytics, physics, and sociology.
+- Available domain emphases include: accounting analytics, biology, earth science, economics, geography, linguistics, marketing analytics, music technology, physics, and sociology.

 - Internship opportunities offer students first-hand experience applying their skills to industry, and provide key networking possibilities.